minazhou2020/CrackDetection/README.md

 | Argument Index |          Description           |
 | -------------- | :----------------------------: |
 | 1              | Folder containing crack images |
+To run the program in command prompt

+Open command prompt -> Got to the download `CrackDetection.exe`s location using `cd` command

+ execute the downloaded `CrackDetection.exe`  with the following command:

+`CrackDetection path\to\image_directory`

 ## TO DO

+- Test image set
 - Lane marking detection
 - Undesirable particles removal
 ## Author